sherriejudy/QA-analytics-automation/README.md

   * GUI (Analytics QA Bot) should pop up behind am empty chrome window - do not delete this chrome window!
   * On GUI, insert test site `https://www.shaw.ca` into Page Loads
     * click `start testing`
-    * when testing done, go into downloads
+    * When testing is done, go into downloads
-    * open the excell file containing all the Adobe Analytics data
+    * Open the Excel file containing all the Adobe Analytics data

 ### Project Output

 The project opens a Chrome window and navigates to various links found on the provided website.
 The final output is an Excel sheet, containing the processed Adobe Analytics data with a processed product string, in the Downloads folder of the user.
-Navigate to the excell sheet named summary in the very end, to find all page loads' in one excell sheet.
+Navigate to the Excel sheet named summary in the very end, to find all page loads' in one Excel sheet.

 ### Form filling option

 Additional form filling is available with selenium IDE chrome extension.
-Two sample Shaw.ca form tests are aleady provided inside ide_tests folder from your cloned repository.
+Two sample Shaw.ca form tests are already provided inside `ide_tests folder ` from your cloned repository.
 To run a test form:

 * Clear cache on your default browser
-  * Go to Settings on browser
+  * Go to Settings on the browser
   * clear browsing data
 * Using Selenium IDE
-  * install Selenium IDE from Google Chrome Extension store
+  * Install Selenium IDE from Google Chrome Extension store
-  * click on Selenium IDE icon on extension bar
+  * Click on Selenium IDE icon on the extension bar
-  * open an existing project
+  * Open an existing project
-    * navigate to ide_tests folder from cloned repository
+    * Navigate to ide_tests folder from the cloned repository
-    * choose a file, open
+    * Choose a file, open
-  * slow down Test execution speed slightly to prevent loading errors
+  * Slow down Test execution speed slightly to prevent loading errors
-  * run current test
+  * Run current test
 * Graphical User Interface (GUI)
-  * input xlsx file generated from form filling, this file should be located in downloads folder
+  * Input xlsx file generated from form filling, this file should be located in the Downloads folder
   * click `process form data`

-### Creating new form
+### Creating a New Form
 It is also easy to create a new form test with selenium IDE, simply choose the option to create a new project.
-General form structure on the Shaw.ca are customer/non-customer verification, with an option to check out shopping cart as demonstrated by sample Shaw.ca test forms for reference.
+General form structure on the Shaw.ca is customer/non-customer verification, with an option to check out shopping cart as demonstrated by sample Shaw.ca test forms for reference.

 ### Built With